Keinberger/miden-inheritance-vaults/TUTORIAL.md

 **What You'll Learn In This Guide:**

 - Key concepts like Miden Accounts and Miden Notes
-- Creating time-locked cryptographic vaults for a trutless inheritance mechanism
+- Creating time-locked cryptographic vaults for a trustless inheritance mechanism
 - Working with Miden Assembly

 ## Prerequisites

 1. Ensure you have Rust installed locally on your machine.
 To install Rust, follow the instructions here: [Rust installation guide](https://www.rust-lang.org/tools/install)
 2. Ensure you have a local Miden node running.
 This is needed for interacting with the Miden network.
-To get the node running locally, follow the instructions on the [Miden Node Setup](https://0xmiden.github.io/miden-docs/imported/miden-tutorials/src/miden_node_setup.html) page.
+To get the node running locally, follow the instructions on the [Miden Node Setup page](https://0xmiden.github.io/miden-docs/imported/miden-tutorials/src/miden_node_setup.html).

 ### What Are Miden Notes?